OlinDSA2025/olindsa2025.github.io/in_class/day20.md

 ### KD-Trees in Practice

 While KD-Trees might seem like a golden-ticket, they do not perform well when the number of data points is too close to the number of dimensions.
-In fact for KD-trees to work well, you need $n \gg 2^d$.
+In fact for KD-trees to work well, you want $n \gg 2^d$.

+I have put together [a Colab notebook that allows you to play around with various dataset sizes](https://colab.research.google.com/drive/1eS9goNN2ZkUibS1fGF7EUyJtDeAJ3XNj?usp=sharing) ($n$) and different data dimensionalities ($d$) to see how the performance of KD-trees compares to traditional nearest neighbor matching.

 ## Approximate Nearest Neighbor (ANN) Search

+You might ask whether there is a way to get a speedup to your nearest neighbor search even when the data dimensionality is large.
+It turns out that there is a very active field of research into *approximate nearest neighbor search* (ANN).
+If you are willing to live give up the guarantee that the value returned will always be the closest point, you can get [a substantial speedup](https://ann-benchmarks.com/glove-100-angular_10_angular.html).

+The graph linked on this page shows the recall rate and the number of queries per second for a given algorithm.
+In this experiment, recall means the probability that one of the actually 100 nearest neighbors to a point was included in the list of the 100 nearest neighbors returned by a particular ANN algorithm (1.0 is perfect).
+Higher queries per second (y-axis indicates better efficiency).

+How do these techniques work?
+It is an area that I don't have a lot of familiarity with, so I can only tell you a bit (maybe this could be a topic for an individual deep dive?).
+One technique that I did want to highlight since it touches on the course material, is [locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing).
+There is a really nice writeup of doing [locality-sensitive hashing on text data at Pinecone.io](https://www.pinecone.io/learn/series/faiss/locality-sensitive-hashing/).
+Disclaimer: I didn't get through the entire thing yet.

+The one thing I wanted to highlight is the difference between locality-sensitive hashing (LSH) and the sort of hashing we do in the creation of a hash map.
+In direct opposition to what you want in creating a hash map, In the case of LSH you want to maximize the chance of collision (when you have similar data).
+By maximizing collisions between similar inputs, you have a chance can quickly narrow down your nearest neighbor search by applying your hash function and looking in the returned bin.